top of page

 8:00 PM

-🎬 Screening: Discovering Bessie Coleman (Beth Powell) followed by a book signing and a showcase with Freddie Hall
+🎬 Screening: Discovering Bessie Coleman (Beth Powell) followed by a book signing

 An inspiring documentary explores how Bessie Coleman’s groundbreaking legacy continues to motivate family members, aviation professionals, and public figures who discovered in her story a lasting model of courage and possibility.